 Puppies: $200 That comes with an agreement between the family and the shelter that the family will have the puppy spay/neutered when they are old enough to have this done.
 We have worked out a deal with one of our local vets so the procedure will be paid for by the shelter.
 So, that is included in the cost of the puppy.

 Adult Cats: $40.00.
 This includes spay/neuter and aids/leukemia test.

 Kittens: $55 That comes with an agreement between the family and the shelter that the family will have the kitten spay/neutered when they are old enough to have this done.
 We have worked out a deal with one of our local vets so the procedure will be paid for by the shelter.
 So, that is included in the cost of the kitten.

 The questionnaire has fields that can be clicked on and typed in---but must be downloaded to your computer first.
-If opened with Adobe Reader can also be emailed using the "Click Here to Email" box.
+If opened with Adobe Reader it can be emailed using the "Click Here to Email" box.
 However if all fails it can be printed and filled out---------then sent, faxed, emailed or brought to the shelter.